Billy Fox (politician)

 Billy Fox (3 January 1939 – 12 March 1974) was an Irish Fine Gael politician who served as a Senator for the Cultural and Educational Panel from 1973 to 1974 and a Teachta Dála (TD) for the Monaghan constituency from 1969 to 1973.

-He was shot dead by IRA gunmen who were carrying out a raid on his girlfriend's farmhouse.
+He was shot to death by the IRA who were carrying out a raid on his girlfriend's farmhouse.
 Five members of the Provisional IRA were convicted of involvement in his murder.

 Political career

 A member of the Fine Gael party, Fox was first elected to Monaghan County Council in 1967, and as a Fine Gael TD to the 19th Dáil for the Monaghan constituency at the 1969 general election.
-He lost his seat at 1973 general election, but later that year he was elected to the 13th Seanad as a Senator for the Cultural and Educational Panel.
+He lost his seat at the 1973 general election, but later that year he was elected to the 13th Seanad as a Senator for the Cultural and Educational Panel.
 Fox was also one of a handful of members of the Oireachtas from the minority Protestant community.

 Fox came to prominence when he campaigned against the British Army's cratering of border roads and its use of CS gas and rubber bullets.
 On one occasion, he brought CS gas canisters and rubber bullets into the Dáil chamber and berated the Fianna Fáil Government's policy on Northern Ireland.
 He was forcibly removed from the Dáil and the incident made front-page news.